 Since 2003, my commitment has been to access my soul through imaging and expressive art.
 This expression allows me to experience life more deeply.
 I have learned how to use color/shape to let my feelings and deepest visions speak.
 I am a high feeler in a thinking world that disavows feelings.
 Expressive art allows me to grant unknown parts of myself, my unconscious, to be known.
 I have found that expressing feelings with expressive arts helps both my own journey as well as my clients put the more bothersome feelings to rest.
 Art calms my inner turmoil and feelings that will not go away.
 After I have acknowledged these feelings in my paintings, they dissipate and go away.
 Then I can put color to the paper in a new way that allows me to take my next action step.

-I ask these questions before I start:
+With Brooke Bishara, I ask these questions before I start:

 How do I let my soul speak?